-These are questions with answers for the Sprints ClickApp!
+These are common questions with answers for the Sprints ClickApp!

-A: Only admins are able turn on the ClickApp and configure the default settings.
+A. Only admins are able turn on the ClickApp and configure the default settings.
 Once it's turned on, members can configure the Folder level Sprint settings and create new Sprints.
-Guests are neither able to edit the Sprint settings nor create new Sprints.
+Guests are neither able to edit the Sprint settings or create new Sprints.

-epics to organize my projects.
-Is there a concept of an
+Q. I use epics to organize my projects.
+Is there a concept of an epic on ClickUp?

-A: Create a List to represent your project or feature.
+A. Create a List to represent your project or feature.
 Create a task to represent an epic or project in that List.
-We find it helpful to name it something like
+We find it helpful to name it something like Awesome Feature [EPIC].

 In Sprint planning, move the tasks that are related to the epic into an upcoming Sprint or use Tasks in Multiple Lists to add them to the Sprint.
 For bugs, just add them into the Sprint as a secondary List.

-Q: After creating a Sprint, can I move it from on Sprint Folder to Another?
+Q. After creating a Sprint, can I move it from one Sprint Folder to Another?